Alex-Dash/beat-savior-api/README.md

 > You have to have [Beat Savior Data Plugin](https://github.com/Mystogan98/BeatSaviorData) installed for the API to work.

 > [!TIP]
 > This program only provides a way to access the data.
 It does not construct overlays or display any data by itself.
-Check the [Examples folder](examples/) or [Examples section](#example-usage) for integration examples.
+Check the [Examples folder](examples/) or the [Examples section](#example-usage) for integration examples.

 ## Usecases